-Overthinkers have it harder than others.
+Overthinkers have it more challenging than others.
 They overthink and overanalyze everything, and they know how exhausting and draining it is on their souls.
-Yet if they look back on what worried them so much, most of it never materialized, which tells us a lot about the pattern of overthinking and worrying.
+Yet, if they look back on what worried them so much, most of it never materialized, which tells us much about the pattern of overthinking and worrying.
 I read somewhere that 90% of what we worry about never happens.
 As they say, worrying is like a rocking chair; it gives you something to do but does not get you anywhere.
 On the bright side, worrying means that you are a genuine and considerate person who cares for the well-being of your loved ones, a good-hearted person who is always trying to do your best.

 The problem with overthinking and worrying is that it deprives you of being present in the now and living in the moment.
 You are constantly thinking about all the actions and reactions of you and/or others; you are worried about tomorrow and what might or might not happen.
 You analyze every step and, in many cases, give it more weight than it deserves.

 Imagine a two-year-old kid playing with a toy joyfully.
 They will cry if you take that toy away, and if you give it back, they will instantly smile and play with it again.
 The child will not think about why the toy was taken away, why it was given back, or even when it is their next meal, or what happened yesterday or might happen tomorrow.
 All they care about at that moment is playing with that toy.

 Being in the now is an instinct in all species, but as we get older, we lose that magical ability to focus on the NOW, start thinking about yesterday and tomorrow, and forget how to enjoy the moment.
 Thinking of the past and the future is a unique ability in humans, vs. all other species, but if we allow it to consume us, it becomes our curse.